 Their armour?
-A glorious, vomit-splash of sequins, spandex and glitter, taylor-made by the amazing Amanda Fairbanks.
+A glorious, vomit-splash of sequins, spandex and glitter, tailor-made by the amazing Amanda Fairbanks.
 With war paint by local TAFE students and hair higher than a foot-long subway.

 It was all Brisbane could want and so, so much more.

-The Common People Dance Eisteddfod is the brainchild of local Brissy performer Neridah Waters.
+The Common People Dance Eisteddfod is the brainchild of local Brissy performance artist Neridah Waters.
 Despite travelling the world as a performer, and making a living as a professional idiot (her words), she has lived on a healthy diet of late night 80s RAGE countdowns and an obsession for collecting leotards after never having achieved her lifelong dream of performing in the Rock Eisteddfod.
 This year, something snapped and Neridah decided to create one for herself.
 And the people flocked to the idea, because nothing bonds and inspires the masses like unfulfilled childhood dreams, unhealthy competitiveness and the community created by hating on those who live on other sides of the river.

-Through sheer force of will and an encyclopedic knowledge of 80s choreography, Neridah has created the impossible – the dance off to end all dance offs that citizens from all sides of river and all walks could enjoy.
+Through sheer force of will and an encyclopedic knowledge of 80s choreography, Neridah has created the impossible – the dance off to end all dance offs that citizens from all sides of river and all walks of life could enjoy.
 Comprising of at least seven choreographed routines, three celebrity judges, over 100 performers and a competition where cheating is encouraged, it became the hottest ticket in town.
 And before the end of an hour of spandex-full, lip-syncing, bribery, guitar solos, whip-cracking, hill-running, golden cheesey hairography filled goodness, BrisFest had given it the green-light for a round two in 2020.

 Just like Brisbane’s other institution Pub Choir has returned signing to the people, The Common People Dance Eisteddfod has brought dance back to the masses.
 What made it so special was that it included people from all walks of life.
 All body shapes, ages and talent levels.
 All 100% committed to bringing back the 80s, destroying their enemies and taking home the greatest trophy known to man.
 It was one of the most infectiously joyous shows I’ve seen in a long time.